-The portfolio performance becomes much more consistent when using this framework instead of focusing on one particular style.
+The backtested results clearly indicate that the portfolio performance becomes much more consistent when using this framework instead of focusing on one particular style.

 Now, let us see how the 5 Finger portfolio fares in the long run against Nifty 50 TRI and Nifty 500 TRI.